Publicly-Detectable Watermarking for Language Models: Security Model

 \end{definition}

-The $\delta$-completeness ensures that text of sufficient length that was watermarked with the honest protocol results in non-detection with negligible probability.
-This definition is an asymmetric-key analogue of the symmetric-key completeness definition in~\citet{christ2023undetectable}.
+$\delta_c$-completeness ensures that text of sufficient length that was watermarked with the honest protocol results in non-detection with negligible probability.
+This definition is an asymmetric-key analogue of the symmetric-key completeness definition in~\citep{christ2024undetectable}.

-\begin{definition}[Soundness/Unforgeability] A $\PDWS$ is $k$-sound if any adversary $\adversary$ cannot generate a watermarked text given the public detection key and any polynomial number of genuinely-watermarked texts.
-Let $E$ be the event that
+\begin{definition}[Soundness/Unforgeability] A $\PDWS$ is $\delta_s$-sound if any adversary $\adversary$ cannot generate a watermarked text given the public detection key and any polynomial number of genuinely-watermarked texts.
+Formally, the following must be satisfied: